minimul/borderhound-server/README.md

 Notes:

-- I don't bother with builtin Vagrant provisioning.
-It is better to just run provisioning via Ansible command line e.g. `ansible-playbook -i inventories/development.yml provision.yml` as this is how you're going to provision production and that's what the development environment is supposed to be prepping you for.
+- To provision in development you must use `vagrant provision` and it has all of the proper SSH settings.I don't bother with builtin Vagrant provisioning.

-- Remember to make use of the tags e.g. `ansible-playbook --tags swapfile -i inventories/development.yml provision.yml`.
+- Remember to make use of the tags.
+See the Vagrantfile on how to do that.
 Tags will save a bunch of time as you modify and hack the roles to meet your needs.

+- The `inventories/development.yml` file is only for using the `deploy.yml` playbook to deploy your Rails app.
+You can use the inventory file for provisioning after the initial provision but best to just stick with `vagrant provision`.

 - I also made a host name entry (`borderhound-local.com`) in my local host file `/etc/hosts`.
 You can do the same with your domain/app name because within the nginx role there will be a `server_name` entry added like this: `{{ app_name }}-local.com`.
 This will only be done in development.